alexapostolu/night/TIMELINE.md

 ## Version 0 - Beta Night

-This version was me learning how to make a language :)
+This version is me learning how to make a language :)

 ### v0.2.3-beta